 - Provide evidence of acceptance by a correspondence course or a distance-learning program (attach receipt for payment or confirmation letter), or

 - A letter stating that you are able to provide an adequate education for your child.
 (SOLs and details concerning all options listed above are available here.)

-- Include a description of your curriculum.
 The law requires limited documentation of curriculum—just a description.
 A curriculum description is now limited by law to a list of subjects to be studied during the coming year.
 Examples of subjects could include math, algebra, geometry, history, world history, American history, handwriting, science, biology, physics, language arts, grammar, composition, British literature, music, art, rhetoric, Latin, foreign language, macroeconomics, etc.

-- Contact a local support group in your area.HEAV networks with more than 220 support groups throughout the state.
-You can find a list of groups and contact information at “Support”.
+HEAV networks with more than 220 support groups throughout the state.
+You can find a list of groups and contact information under Support.
 A local support group is familiar with the homeschool climate in your area and can usually tell you what to expect.
 Experienced parents in the group can also offer encouragement as you get started.

-What Happens When Something Goes Wrong?
+What Happens If Something Goes Wrong?